The Design of Stretch: A Compact, Lightweight Mobile Manipulator for Indoor Human Environments: Modeling Design Tradeoffs

-The max pulling force is proportional to the mass of the robot, $m_r$, proportional to the width of the mobile base, and inversely proportional to the height of the arm, $d_F$.
-The robot can pull more strongly when its arm is low than when it is high.
-These relationships highlight additional design tradeoffs, since we would like higher pulling force, but also want the robot to be narrower, reach higher, and weigh less.
+The maximum pulling force is proportional to the mass of the robot, $m_r$, proportional to the width of the mobile base, $d_{ra}$, and inversely proportional to the height of the arm, $d_F$.
+The robot can pull more strongly when its arm is lower.
+These relationships highlight additional design tradeoffs, since we would like higher pulling force, but also want the robot to weigh less, be narrower, and reach higher.